 The MLSC is committed to fortifying the innovation ready-infrastructure of the future by fostering robust life sciences development in women’s health, big data, and advanced manufacturing from an early-stage life science company to a world-renowned institution.
 Our researchers, entrepreneurs, and members of our life sciences ecosystem have access to cutting-edge laboratory equipment and analysis in every corner of the state.

-A $5 million grant to fund a new resource for the industry and the local bio-economy with al life sciences laboratory focused on scale-up biomanufacturing comprising of nearly 100,000 square feet.
+MLSC provided a $5 million grant to fund a new re source for the industry and the local bio-economy, including a life sciences laboratory focused on scale-up biomanufacturing comprising nearly 100,000 square feet.

 Institute for Applied Life Sciences

 A division of UMass Amherst, IALS focuses on state-of-the-art wearable devices, biomolecule delivery vehicle combinations, discovering novel disease-related cell pathways, drug-targets, and therapeutics.